syncfusion-content/maui-docs/MAUI/DateTime-Range-Slider/thumb-and-overlay.md

 This section helps to learn about how to customize the thumb and thumb overlay in the DateTime Range Slider.

-* Thumb - It is one of the elements of slider which can be used to drag and change the selected value of the range slider.
+* Thumb - It is one of the slider elements that can be used to drag and change the selected value of the range slider.
-* Thumb overlay - It is rendered around the thumb while interacting with them.
+* Thumb overlay - It is rendered around the thumbs while interacting with them.

 ## Thumb size